-- All calculations must be completed on the 'energy audit' tab in the latest version of the application - the application will be provided to your customer by Power NI. - All grants must be approved by Power NI and a Grant Offer Letter issued to the customer before work can start or an invoice is issued.
-Work must be completed within 3 months of Grant Offer Letter issue.
-If work cannot be completed in this time your customer will need to notify Power NI who may extend the date subject to availability of funding. - Please run through the detail on the energy audit with your customer to ensure they understand the calculations and are happy that the detail is correct. - For LED applications ballasts limits must be adhered to for existing fittings. - Please check with the customer regarding confirmed running hours these need to be as accurate as possible. - Please ensure that area descriptions are as accurate as possible to allow Power NI to identify the area easily at site visit. - Please ensure that the description of proposed fittings matches the file name for the spec sheets as closely as possible. - Any areas or lighting circuits with sensors installed must be identified on the energy audit by adjusting the 'Reduced Occupancy' column. - Please check with the customer for their energy rates per kWh.
+- All calculations must be completed on the 'energy audit' tab in the latest version of the application - the application will be provided to your customer by Power NI. - All grants must be approved by Power NI and a Grant Offer Letter issued to the customer before any orders can be placed by the customer or an invoice is issued.
+An order must be placed by the customer within 3 months of Grant Offer Letter issue. - Please run through the details on the energy audit with your customer to ensure they understand the calculations and are happy that the detail is correct. - For LED applications ballasts limits must be adhered to for existing fittings. - Please check with the customer regarding confirmed running hours these need to be as accurate as possible. - Please ensure that area descriptions are as accurate as possible to allow Power NI to identify the area easily at site visit. - Please ensure that the description of proposed fittings matches the file name for the spec sheets as closely as possible. - Any areas or lighting circuits with sensors installed must be identified on the energy audit by adjusting the 'Reduced Occupancy' column. - Please check with the customer for their energy rates per kWh.